Paul Robeson congressional hearings

-Robeson's advocacy for Stalinism
+Robeson's advocacy for the Soviet Union

 Paul Robeson's post World War II persecution by J. Edgar Hoover's FBI and the political right in the U.S. was, in part, due to his vocal support for the Soviet Union, which was a cause célèbre among well-known artists and scientists during the 1930s and 1940s.
 He had been particularly impressed by the absence of negative racial attitudes towards him during his visits to the Soviet Union.
 During the Cold War years the United States and the Soviet Union became fierce competitors as the two emerging superpowers.
 In the 1950s, McCarthyism and the Red Scare dominated the headlines, and many artists, scientists or academics with leftist affiliations who failed to denounce communism became unemployabled and blacklisted.

 Robinson was reluctant to testify to HUAC on these matters, in part because of Robeson's prior advocacy on behalf of integration in professional baseball.
 Among other things, at the annual winter meeting of baseball owners in December 1943, Robeson became the first black man to address baseball owners on the subject of integration.
 At this meeting, he argued that baseball, as a national game, had an obligation to ensure segregation did not become a national pattern.
 The owners gave Robeson a round of applause and, after the meeting, Baseball Commissioner Kenesaw Mountain Landis remarked that there was no rule on the books denying blacks entry into the league.
 As such, Robeson had done much to pave the way for Jackie Robinson's entry into major league baseball, just over three years later.